Get Matched With Finance Colleges

 • Exams

-After enrolling in the Financial Modeling & Valuation Analyst (FMVA)® program, students must successfully complete nine required courses and three electives.
+After enrolling in the FMVA® program, students must successfully complete nine required courses and three electives.
 A minimum score of 80% is needed to pass each course.
 As students complete each course successfully, they receive an automatic completion certificate.

 The program’s video-based chapters require completion, as do all course exercise and quizzes.
-They then take the final exam.
+Then you'll take the final exam.
 It is possible to complete the FMVA program within 200 hours.
 Most students complete the coursework within six months.

 The exam is accessed online via a dashboard once the student has completed and passed all courses.
 There is no need for scheduling and candidates can take the exam at their convenience.
 Students have three hours for completion.
 While material from core courses is included, the 50 multiple choice question structure does not include material from elective studies.
 Questions appear from a randomized question bank, so no two exams are identical.
 The questions include Excel modeling case studies.